Reza-Hakimyar/bazarhama/README.md

 # BazarHama is an online cross platform application which focuse on e-commerce.
 The developing on this application has still continued and with this app you'll do shopping, trading and earning.

+# for your information, I added a screen record of this app as well which will introduce you with the first step of the project.

 This project is a starting point for a Flutter application.